Braggiouy/Braggiouy/README.md

 I enjoy playing ⚽ football, 🎮 historically accurate video games, ☕ coffee and 🎷 jazz.

-🥇 Graduated as a Front-End Developer with EOI (Escuela de Organizacion Industrial)
+🥇 Graduated as a Front End Developer with EOI (Escuela de Organizacion Industrial)

-🥇 Recently graduated as a Full-Stack Developer with Reboot Academy.
+🥇 Recently graduated as a Full Stack Developer with Reboot Academy.

 ## GitHub stats: